juli04guilar/groupBy/README.md

 # avg(alias,columnName,decimals)
 Operation | Parameters | description
 --- | --- | ---
-string | alias  | alias for the agreggation sum string | columnName   | name of the column to get to perform the avg int | decimals   | The number of decimals to format the float avg value, by default 2
+string | alias  | alias for the agreggation avg string | columnName   | name of the column to get to perform the avg int | decimals   | The number of decimals to format the float avg value, by default 2